A unifying framework for $n$-dimensional quasi-conformal mappings: Experiments

 Consider a 2D example with 8 prescribed landmarks $A, B, C, D, E, F, G, H$ in the domain $[0,1]\times [0,1]$ (see Fig.~\ref{fig:landmark_2D}(a)).
 The landmarks are divided into 4 pairs $(A,B)$, $(C,D)$, $(E,F)$, $(G,H)$, and for each pair of landmarks we constrain the points to swap their positions under the quasi-conformal mapping, which involves a large deformation and could easily lead to overlaps.
 Using our proposed model, we can easily achieve a smooth transformation $\bm{y}$ that satisfies the landmark constraints (see Fig.~\ref{fig:landmark_2D}(b)).
 By computing the Jacobian determinant $\det\nabla\bm{y}$ as shown in Fig.~\ref{fig:landmark_2D}(c), we can see that $\det\nabla\bm{y}$ is always greater than 0 and hence the mapping is folding-free.

 We then consider a 3D example with 8 prescribed landmarks $A, B, C, D, E, F, G, H$ in the domain $[0,1]\times [0,1]\times [0,1]$ (see Fig.~\ref{fig:landmark_3D}(a)).
 This time, the landmarks are divided into two groups $(A,B,C,D)$ and $(E,F,G,H)$, and for each group of landmarks we enforce the points to their neighbouring points to form two large-scale twists at two different angles.
-As shown in Fig.~\ref{fig:landmark_3D}(b)--(c), our model is capable of producing a smooth and folding-free 3D quasi-conformal mapping that satisfies the landmark constraints.
+As shown in Fig.~\ref{fig:landmark_3D}(b)--(f), our model is capable of producing a smooth and folding-free 3D mapping that satisfies the landmark constraints (see also Supplementary Movie 1).

 It is natural to compare the performance of our model with the existing landmark-constrained $n$-dimensional quasi-conformal mapping method in~\cite{lee2016landmark}.
 For the algorithm in~\cite{lee2016landmark}, to apply ADMM, it introduces an auxiliary variable $\bm{v}$ such that $\bm{v}=\nabla\bm{y}$ and then substitutes $\bm{v}$ into the denominator of $K$ in \eqref{nDistortion}.
 A comparison between the performance of the proposed algorithm and the algorithm in~\cite{lee2016landmark} is provided in Fig.~\ref{fig:energy}, from which it can be observed that our proposed model outperforms the method~\cite{lee2016landmark}.
 More specifically, note that both algorithms are capable of achieving a similar final energy.
 However, for the violation of the equality constraint, the proposed algorithm only needs about 100 iterations to reach $10^{-8}$ with respect to the infinity norm while the method in~\cite{lee2016landmark} requires 2000 iterations and only reaches $10^{-1}$ for the constraint violation.
 In other words, the proposed method is significantly faster and hence more practical when compared to the prior method~\cite{lee2016landmark}.
 The main reason for the improvement achieved by our method is the use of the exponential term $\mathrm{e}^{\theta}$ for the Jacobian determinant of the transformation, which largely simplifies the computation for the energy minimization problem.